dhermes/myst-go/docs/golembic/index.md

 :location d: time
 :type base: time.Duration
 :location base: time
-:returntype 0: int64
+:return-type 0: int64
-:returntype 1: error
+:return-type 1: error

 ToRoundDuration converts a duration to an **exact** multiple of some base duration or errors if round off is required.